htrc/torchlite-documentation/index.md

 **TORCHLITE** is an acronym that stands for **Tools for Open Research and Computation with HathiTrust: Leveraging Intelligent Text Extraction**.

 There are three important pieces of this project to note:
-* the TORCHLITE visualization dashboard (shown in the image below, and the primary feature of this documentation)
+* TORCHLITE visualization dashboard (shown in the image below, and the primary feature of this documentation)
-* the Extracted Features (EF) dataset
+* Extracted Features (EF) dataset
-* the EF API
+* EF API

 <img src="images/dashboard.png" alt="home page of TORCHLITE dashboard" width="600"/>